aws-solutions-library-samples/guidance-for-real-time-monitoring-of-aws-elastic-disaster-recovery-using-amazon-q-developer/README.md

 ## Next Steps

 - Incident tickets can be automatically created and routed to appropriate teams when CloudWatch emits specific events, such as replication stalled events.
+- The solution can be deployed at AWS Organizational level montitoring all AWS accounts or a subset of accounts.

 ## Cleanup